openAMRobot/OpenAMR_UI_package/README.md

 *   **Waypoint markers:** red triangles mark the waypoints you've defined for specific routes, providing a visual roadmap for the robot's planned path.

 *   **Map buttons:** buttons dedicated to zooming in and out and navigating around the map are provided, allowing you to focus on specific areas of the environment.
-These buttons function independently of ROS topics, ensuring a user-friendly experience.
+These buttons function independently of ROS2 topics, ensuring a user-friendly experience.

 **Managing maps and groups:** when you click on the buttons, UINode sends the **std\_msgs/String** message to the topic “**/ui\_operation**” and it will be parsed in other nodes of ui\_package